Spike Analysis Tutorial#

 print("Converted to MNE format")

-5. Loading Saved SAR#
+5. Loading Saved Results#

-Load previously saved spike analysis:
+Load previously saved spike analysis results:

-# Load SAR from MNE format
+# Load FDSAR from saved files

 sar_path = Path("./mne_output/animal_001_2023-12-15")

-# Access MNE object
+# Access the MNE raw object

 6. Peri-Event Analysis with MNE#